MA Economics and Mathematics

 For economics courses, teaching takes place in the Central Area.

-The School of Economics exchange programme offers opportunities to study in locations in:
+The School of Economics exchange programme offers opportunities to study in:

 The University's exchange programmes are spread all over the world.